cid-harvard/subnational-playbooks/README.md

 4. Begin installing (10min)
   - Do `vagrant plugin install bindfs`.
   - Do `vagrant up`.
 Should take 5-10 minutes.
-Take note of the address that pops up in the output that you can use to get to the webapp.

 5. Test it out!
-  - Run `vagrant ssh` to get in, then `cd /srv/colombia/` and run `make dev` to run the backend server.
+  - Run `vagrant ssh` to get in.
+Take note of the address that pops up in the output that you can use to get to the webapp.
+Then `cd /srv/colombia/` and run `make dev` to run the backend server.

 Basic Usage
 -----------